 "No," said the Morrigan conversationally, "you are now worrying about how to protect Niles from the people you have helped kidnap him.
 And it's occurring to you a little late that, while his mother may be the devil you know, we may be the devils you don't."

-Dinah's face was an enigmatic mask now, not that this helped.
+Now Dinah's face was blank, though too late.
 "Do you read minds?" she asked.

 "Only from certain specific angles."